Az-source-create/tillgng-2/README.md

+# Tillgång is a web app equimpent library management

-# This project was built using Astro Starter Kit: Basics
+## This project was built using Astro Build and Starter Kit: Basics

+using the command

 ```sh
 npm create astro@latest -- --template basics